FOREWORD

 SECESSION OF FRANKLIN HILLS

-Histories of ages passed with Franklin Hills existing as part of Los Feliz until 1988, when some homeowners organized the Franklin Hills Residents Association, perhaps motivated by their opposition to the construction of some townhouses on land sold by the Los Feliz Hills School
+Histories of ages passed with Franklin Hills existing as part of Los Feliz until 1988, when some homeowners organized the Franklin Hills Residents Association, perhaps motivated by their opposition to the construction of some townhouses on land sold by the Los Feliz Hills School.

 As early as 1991 the FHRA were publishing their own newsletter, The Overview, taglined “A View from the Bridge,” which covered news and views not just of Franklin Hills but Los Feliz and Silver Lake as well.
 I’m not sure if it’s still in publication — the last issue that I found online was from 2004.
 In 2002, the Greater Griffith Park Neighborhood Council (GGPNC) was certified to represent Griffith Park, Los Feliz, and Franklin Hills.
 In 2008 the Los Feliz Improvement Association covered their territory to include Franklin Hills.
 However, as far as I know, a distinct Franklin Hills identity remains fairly intact... or does it?